 What is your publisher asking for?

 Publishing agreements are an exchange.
 Typically, journals’ publishing agreements will ask that you transfer or license your copyrights without financial compensation.
 In return, your work is published, receiving the visibility, prestige, and credibility associated with the journal.
-The publisher gains the ability to control how your work is published, and set terms and conditions for others to access the work (e.g. subscription prices, online access).
+The publisher gains the ability to control how your work is published and can set terms and conditions for others to access the work (e.g. subscription prices, online access).

 In the case of scholarly books, the publishing agreement transfer or license will typically involve a monetary transaction: You receive a lump sum or royalties based on how many books are sold, and the publisher receives rights to control the price of the books (if they’re not open access), the manner and terms of how the book is published, whether new editions or translations are created, etc. For a detailed guide to negotiating book contracts, see the Authors Alliance’s guide to Understanding and Negotiating Book Publication Contracts, available for free on the Authors Alliance website.